ChildrenOfUr/coUclient/README.md

 This repository contains the source code for Children of Ur's Dart-based browser client.
 The project is currently hosted at <a href="http://childrenofur.github.io/" target="_blank">childrenofur.github.io</a>.

-Children of Ur is based on Tiny Speck's browser-based game, Glitch©.
+Children of Ur is based on Tiny Speck's browser-based game, Glitch™.
 The original game's elements have been released into the public domain.
 For more information on the original game and its licensing information, visit <a href="http://www.glitchthegame.com/" target="_blank">glitchthegame.com</a>.

 ##Getting Started##